-Sweetland provides support for all multilingual and international undergraduate students.
-Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation circles that address oral language issues—these are some of the ways that Sweetland serves multilingual students.
+Sweetland provides support for all multilingual and international undergraduate students who are making the transition into the U-M community.
+Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation groups that address oral language issues--these are some of the ways Sweetland serves multilingual students.
 Visit us in North Quad and learn more.

 Writing Workshop is a free service that provides appointments with experienced instructors who address individual students' questions about writing assignments and drafts.
 We provide special sessions for international and multilingual undergraduates.
 For more information read the Writing Workshop Guidelines (found on the Writing Workshop page).

 Peer Writing Consultants with special training working with international and multilingual writers are now available at our Peer Writing Center in Angell Hall.
 Consultants marked with an asterisk (*) in the Sweetland Peer Writing Center WCOnline appointment system indicate they are multilingual specialists.
 For more information and to make an appointment visit our In-Person Writing Support page.

 Chat Cafe conversation groups provide students an opportunity to improve their spoken English in a relaxed environment.
 Each group includes 3-4 undergraduate international and multilingual students and is led by one of our undergraduate, upper-level Peer Writing Consultants.
 Groups meet once a week.

 See our Recommended Resources for links to resources on grammar and speaking, recommended reference works, and recommended reading materials.

 Located across the hallway from Sweetland office in North Quad, the Language Resource Center offers the language learning programs Yabla and Tell Me More to supplement your language learning efforts.
 For more information visit the Language Resource Center website or stop by in-person (1500 North Quad).